The Ultimate Guide to B2B Blogging

 - Something Core to Your Brand – What’s a bold idea, attitude or approach that is a core aspect of your brand?
 What do you stand for?
 Explore posts that help communicate the DNA of your brand.

 If you want more online visibility and traffic, focus on creating long-form posts in your B2B blog.
-Long form content tends to rank higher in Google organic search results than short form content.
+Depending on the keyword, long-form content tends to rank higher in Google organic search results than short-form content.

 For one of our clients, we were able to take their blog from zero to 273 non-branded Google page one and page two rankings in under a year exclusively through long-tail blogging.
-For another client, a startup, we created their blog from scratch and drove it to roughly 8,000 monthly page views within 18 months through long-form content.
+For another client, we created their blog from scratch and drove it to roughly 30,000 monthly organic page views within 14 months through long-form content.

 Long-Form Blogging That Gets Results

-Ready to generate greater visibility, traffic and leads from your blog?
-Let’s Talk!
+Ready to generate greater visibility, traffic, and leads from your blog?
+Learn more!

 Evoking an Emotional Response